yumibyte/CSMidterm/README.md

 * I created this project for my IB Computer Science class.

 ## Use the Program
-* Run this project through the java file located in the src folder
+* Run this project through the java file located in the src folder.

 ## Tutorial for how the Saving/Reloading Game Data Functionality Works
 * https://ashraigosa.medium.com/saving-and-reloading-data-with-file-serialization-in-java-74b79630ec81